Skip to Content

 15 Things to KNOW before Visiting Hobbiton, New Zealand

 If you’re a “Lord of the Rings” or “The Hobbit” fan, then visiting the Hobbiton Movie Set is a bucket list-worthy activity that you’ll never forget.
+Walking past the familiar sights of the Shire, it really feels as if a wise wizard might hop around the corner and whisk you off on an adventure at any moment!

-Taking a tour of Hobbiton is one of the top things to do in New Zealand.
-It transports you out of reality and right into the Shire, where you can see Hobbit Holes, the Mill, and the famous Green Dragon Inn.
-If you’ve always dreamed of going to Middle-earth, then you really can’t pass up the opportunity to visit Hobbiton.
+Some of the famous local spots you can see include the world-famous Hobbit Holes, the Mill, and the iconic Green Dragon Inn.
+If you’ve always dreamed of seeing this idyllic corner of Middle-earth, then you really can’t pass up the opportunity to visit Hobbiton.

+In short, visiting Hobbiton is easily one of the top things to do in New Zealand.
 Here’s everything you need to know before visiting Hobbiton, New Zealand.

 1. About Hobbiton